Programming-Club-IAU/Level-1.1/readme.md

 ## Project Overview

-Your task is to write a program that prints a square of a given size.
-The program should take the size of the square as input from the user and print the square accordingly.
+Your task is to write a program that prints a Staircase of a given size.
+The program should take the size of the Staircase as input from the user and print the Staircase accordingly.

 ### Requirements